Talk to sales Contact Login English

 According to the National Restaurant Association, menu writing is a process of writing menu descriptions of food items that are appetizing, informative, and accurate.
 Menu writing directly influences restaurant sales and is part of a restaurant marketing plan

-• A dish is made with organic ingredients to show you care about health and the environment.
+• Organic ingredients: Highlighting that a dish is made with organic ingredients shows that you care about health and the environment.

-• The use of proper names and authentic ingredients of the geographic origin of dishes to give customers a more authentic experience.
+• Authentic ingredients: Incorporating proper names and ingredients specific to the geographic origin of dishes gives customers a more authentic experience.

-• Add menu items that show your culture to make customers feel like they are in a unique place.
+• Cultural representation: Including menu items that reflect your culture allows customers to feel immersed in a unique and special dining experience.

 How to write a powerful menu description?